Mark 13

 Mark 13 is the thirteenth chapter of the Gospel of Mark in the New Testament of the Christian Bible.
-It contains Jesus' predictions of the destruction of the Temple in Jerusalem and disaster for Judea, as well as his eschatological discourse.
+It contains the "Markan Apocalypse": Jesus' predictions of the destruction of the Temple in Jerusalem and disaster for Judea, as well as Mark's version of Jesus' eschatological discourse.
+Theologian William Barclay described this chapter as "one of the most difficult chapters in the New Testament for a modern reader to understand".

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 37 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: